manolovni/RiftSequence/Hardcoder/FuckedUpRelease.md

 We'll fix what's broken, we'll mend the fray, <br>
 The fire within us won't fade away. <br>

-Through the wreckage we rise, determination in our eyes, <br>
+In the face of defeat, we find our might x 4 <br>
-Though the release has crumbled, we won't compromise. <br>
-We'll fix what's broken, we'll mend the fray, <br>
-The fire within us won't fade away. <br>

 In the face of defeat, we find our might, <br>
 As developers united, we'll make it right. <br>